Tprice-90/TerrysBookStore/TerrysBookStore/README.md

 -was only successful by creating the table and drop function manually -Add Category function still not working....
 -stoping now, will pick back up later

+Date: 2021/11/22
+Time: 10:58 - 12:15PM [1 hour 17 minutes]
+Applying Code To Create a Category, Edit, and Delete -Created the Upsert.cshtml method within the CategoryController.cs file -Added Upsert view to the Views/Shared directory and added code provided in the Category Upsert.txt file -Created partial view for Edit and Back functions with _CreateAndBackToListButton.cshtml and -EditAndBackToList.cshtm files, added in code which contained form control and asp-routing information -Modified Upsert file to include the added partial views -updated Index.cshtml in the Admin/Views/Category directory to include the newly created Upsert asp-action -Updated Title h2 tag to use the @title variable which now displays Edit Category/Create Category based on the context
+-included validation script to show any errors when editing or creating a category name -Created an Upsert POST action method which calls to _unitOfWork, added Void to Save() method -Removed SaveChanges() method from the CategoryRepository file and moved the Save() function to outside of the validation check, as well as added a return to the Index -Tested the app to see if Category could be created and edited...SUCCESS!
+-Added Delete function to CategoryController.cs then added that functionality to the category.js file -tested Delete functionality and it is not working...